PSRben/FusionMamba/README.md

 ## Usage
 - This repository is only for the pansharpening task.

-- The model weight trained on the WV3 dataset for 400 epochs can be found in the weights dir.
+- The model weights trained on the WV3 dataset for 400 epochs can be found in the weights directory.

 ```
 # train